Where are your classes located?

 I have ZERO dance experience and two left feet.
 Am I doomed?

 Yep.
 KIDDING.
 Stop stressing.
 Everyone we meet tells us that they are set to be the worst dancer we have ever taught.
 It’s not really about dance abilities, it’s about learning not to take yourself so seriously and having fun.
 Chill homie.

 Am I too old?

-Our demographic is generally aged 20-35.
-This isn’t necessarily because people 40+ are too old, but more because the older age group isn’t as keen on hip hop music/dancing.
+Our demographic is generally aged 20-45.
+This isn’t necessarily because people 45+ are too old, but more because the older age group isn’t as keen on hip hop music/dancing and the constant jumping is a little stressful on the knees.
 All adult ages are welcome but keep in mind the style of music and dancing that we’re teaching.

 I have injuries, can I still come?